hannobraun/cnc-mill/README.md

 As of this writing, I've literally just started.
 This README exists, and nothing else.

+## License

+This project is open source.
+All documents, design files, and software in this repository are available under the terms of the [Zero Clause BSD License] (0BSD, for short).
+This basically means you can do anything with them, without any restrictions, but you can't hold the authors liable for problems.

+See [LICENSE.md] for full details.

+[Zero Clause BSD License]: https://opensource.org/licenses/0BSD
+[LICENSE.md]: LICENSE.md

 ## Research Notes

 These are the notes from my research process.